pcfens/traefik-v1-vs-v2/README.md

 Wait about 10 seconds for both instances of Traefik to pick up our new application, then test.

-If you get info back from
+To test Traefik v1 we'll use

-`curl -k -H "Host: test-dual" https://localhost:8443/` then you know that Traefik v1 is serving your application.
+`curl -k -H "Host: test-dual" https://localhost:8443/`

-We'll change the port only to
+Traefik v2 is requires changing the port so that we run

-`curl -k -H "Host: test-dual" https://localhost:9443/` and you'll see that Traefik v2 also works.
+`curl -k -H "Host: test-dual" https://localhost:9443/`

 #### Notes about Multiple Versions